CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Two Vermkins occupy each of these two rooms.
 They take turns firing arrows and withdrawing, enabling both archers to shoot each round at targets outside.
 When characters enter the room, the Vermkins will drop their shortbows and draw their melee weapons.

- **Awarding Experience Points.** Divide 100 XP equally among the characters for each pair of Vermkin archers the party defeats.
+ **Awarding Skill & Destiny Points.** Divide 100 XP equally among the characters for each pair of Vermkin archers the party defeats.

 ### **4. Ruined Barracks**